 For many companies today, the C-suite will evaluate security based on the number of incidents that occur.
 If there are no security incidents, security must be doing a fantastic job!
 Incidents, as we know, do not represent the entire security picture.

 Expanding on the car analogy above, when somebody wins a Formula 1 race, the press will talk about the driver and the engine.
 Was it a Red Bull or a Ferrari?
-What doesn’t get mentioned is the security that made the win possible — the brakes that worked correctly, the pit crew that changed out a worn tire.
+What doesn’t get mentioned is the security that made the win possible — the brakes that worked correctly, and the pit crew that changed out a worn tire.
 These security features are enablers of the car’s performance just as Zero Trust is an enabler of the business.

-This is the type of shift in thinking that needs to happen in order for Zero Trust and security in general to be more accepted by the business.
+This is the type of shift in thinking that needs to happen in order for Zero Trust and Security in general to be more accepted by the business.
 So how do you do this?
 Frame the conversation in terms of risk.
-If the car doesn’t have brakes, it will spin out on the turns.
+If the car doesn’t have brakes, it will spin out on the turn.
 If medical data ends up in the wrong hands, what are the consequences?
 If we want to offer more personalized financial services, what data will we need and who will have access?

 Security needs to be perceived differently by the IT Organization.